Ayoush/commit-history-modifier/README.md

 # cOMmIT-histoRY-MOdIFIer
-TEStInG sOME Sub PRoCeSs FoR MODIfYing coMmiT HIsTORy
+TEStInG SOME Sub PRoCeSs FoR MODIfYing coMmiT HIsTORy